 The underground laboratories in the Štola Josef serve scientific projects focused on the digitization of subterranean spaces – using autonomous robotic systems or drones.
 At the workshop, experts presented, among other things, a georeferenced digital model of the entire facility.
-“Digitization and precise mapping of underground spaces are essential for the later deployment of robotic systems so that the robot fully understands the environment it’s navigating in,” explained Sovják.
+“Digitization and precise mapping of underground spaces are essential for the later deployment of robotic systems so that the robot fully understands the environment it’s navigating in,” said prof. Radoslav Sovják, Director of NCS 4.0.
 According to him, this environment will allow for the scanning of cross-sections and the evaluation of possible unexpected situations that could arise underground.

 Underground construction: both real and virtual space